eellak/gsoc2018-3gm/README.md

 ##### Working

 1. Document **parser** can parse PDFs from Government Gazette Issues (see the  `data` for examples).
-The documents are split into articles in order to detect ammenmends.
+The documents are split into articles in order to detect amendments.
 2. Parser for existing laws.
 3. **Named Entities** for Legal Acts (e.g. Laws, Legislative Decrees etc.) encoded in regular expressions.
 4. Topic models for finding Government Gazette Issues that have the same topics.
 We use an unsupervised model to extract the topics and then group Issues by topics for **cross-linking** between Government Gazette Documents.
 You can then visualize these topic models with `pyLDAvis`.
 Topic modelling is done with LDA and NMF algorithms as illustrated in the [Wiki Page](https://github.com/eellak/gsoc2018-3gm/wiki/Topic-Modelling).
 The source code is located at `src/topic_models.py`.